 Between 2000 and 2019, the U.S. saw more disaster events—including hurricanes, wildfires and earthquakes—than any country except China.
-After a natural disaster, much of your staff may be unavailable to work or limited in their ability to work.
+After a natural disaster, much of your workforce may be unavailable to work or limited in their ability to work.
 As it should be, their focus instead will be on providing support to their families and their communities.
-Here are four ways that you can support your staff in the event of an emergency.
+Here are four ways that you can support your workforce in the event of an emergency.

 Establish an effective communication protocol